 These are just simple Velcro tags that allow you to fine-tune the fit.
 They are often supplemented by some belt loops and some trousers also have an adjustable fly, which is often a ratchet buckle borrowed from motocross pants.

-This is either a full regulation zip or it can be a simple flap – the advantage with the latter is it can’t break.
+This is either a full regulation zip, or it can be a simple flap – the advantage with the latter is it can’t break.
+Some pants have velcro flies, and some use press-studs.
 A waterproof zip, extra press-studs (if one fails you’ve got a back-up) and Velcro tabs are a bonus.

 This stands for Durable Water Repellent and it’s a coating that’s sprayed onto the fabric surface to boost pooling, so water runs off rather than being absorbed.
 None of the trousers here are fully waterproof, but this coating helps ward off trail splatter and also makes the trouser easier to clean.